Why do Federal Plea Deals Go Bad?

-Over 90 percent of defendants plead guilty in federal court.
+Over 90 percent of people charged with a federal crime plead guilty.
 And they usually plead guilty after signing a plea deal.
 The defendants hope they will get less time by “pleading out.”
-Specifically, defendants sign federal plea deals hoping they will get a lower sentencing guideline range.
+In particular, many people sign federal plea deals hoping they will get a lower jail term.
 However, that is not always the case.

 In these cases, clients all have the same complaint.
-They protest the unfairly high prison range they are facing.
+They protest the unfairly high jail term they are facing.
 The clients frequently say: “If I knew my federal sentencing guidelines would be so high, I would have gone to trial instead of pleading out.”
-This experience causes many defendants to feel anger, a sense of betrayal, and resentment towards the criminal-justice system.
+This experience causes many of them to feel anger, a sense of betrayal, and resentment towards the criminal-justice system.

 But how does this happen?
-Why is there often a disconnect between the language in a federal-plea deal and a defendant’s sentencing guideline range?
+Why is there often a gap between the language in a federal-plea deal and a person’s guideline range?
 And why do federal plea deals go bad?
 The short answer is “Relevant Conduct.”

-It happens after a defendant pleads guilty, but before he is sentenced.
+It comes up after a person pleads guilty, but before he is sentenced.
 That’s when the probation department prepares a Presentence Investigation Report (PSR).
-The PSR often includes information (i.e., relevant conduct) that increases a defendant’s prison range.
-This catches defendants by surprise because the plea deal they signed often does not contain this information.
+The PSR includes information (i.e., relevant conduct) that may increase the jail term.
+This catches people by surprise because the plea deal they signed frequently does not contain this information.

 What is Relevant Conduct?

 Relevant Conduct is a hyper-technical term.
 It is “the range of conduct that is relevant to determining the applicable offense level[.]”
 USSG § 1B1.3, comment. (backg’d.)
 Notably, it allows a judge to take a variety of factors into consideration at sentencing.